nmelnick/gredis/README.md

 * redis-cluster support.
 Not natively implemented in hiredis.
 There is a wrapper available, apparently, but have not looked into it yet

-## Operations

-* Get a Hiredis vapi operational for sync operations
-* Get async operations working
-* Provide a vala-ish API in front of the vapi
-* ???